okieri-m/vite-react/README.md

   };
 ```

- 遷移先のページでは、useLocation hookが使用され、遷移前で受け取った評価の値「３」が引き渡され、UIで「You selected 3 out of 5」が表示されます。
+On the next page (/thanks), useLocation hook is used to retrieved the rating of 3, which is then displayed to the user as "You selected 3 out of 5".